-Introduction

 Increasing longevity has expanded the number of people who are frail and who are living with chronic disease or functional disabilities.
 This population poses significant challenges, since they require high levels of care.
 Many are unable to have their needs met at home and thus the demand for long-term care (LTC) solutions is rising, and is expected to continue to grow.
 Long-term care facilities (LTCF) strive to offer a living environment that not only provides shelter and optimal care but that serves as a new home for impaired older adults.
 LTC solutions differ according to the severity of their residents’ cognitive and physical disabilities and the level of support they require in activities of daily living (ADLs).
 Various types of care may be subject to rules and restrictions.
 Some facilities offer only housing and housekeeping services, while others also provide personal care, medical services, or special programs for people with Alzheimer’s disease and other types of dementia.

-For new residents, relocation to an LTCF is a significant life event that may add new traumatic layers to the many age-related losses (e.g. cognitive, social, physical, and health-related) that they may have already experienced (Bridges, Flatley, & Meyer, 2010; Chaudhary, 2003).
+For new residents, relocation to an LTCF is a significant life event that may add new traumatic layers to the many age-related losses (e.g. cognitive, social, physical, and health-related) that they may have already experienced (Bridges et al., 2010; Chaudhary, 2003).
 Residents may experience a sense of being enclosed and cut off; they may be uncomfortable with the facility’s formally administered routine; and may mourn the loss of control over their everyday personal routines and environment, their ability to make autonomous decisions, their privacy, and aspects that have defined their identity (e.g., status, sentimental possessions, and critical social relationships).
-These cumulative losses may result in depression, withdrawal (which could lead to further physical or cognitive decline (Brooke, 1989), poor self-esteem, and a decrease in perceived well-being (Iwasiw C., Goldenberg D., MacMaster E., 1996; Sharma & Sharma, 2010).
+These cumulative losses may result in depression, withdrawal (which could lead to further physical or cognitive decline (Brooke, 1989), poor self-esteem, and a decrease in perceived well-being (Iwasiw et al., 1996; Sharma & Sharma, 2010).

 In order to support residents’ sense of self and identity, and overall quality of life and well-being, LTCFs often highlight a person-centered approach that aims for successful transition and adaptation to the new environment.
 Person-centered care (PCC), which emphasizes viewing the resident as a whole person, is a concept that has been defined and implemented in a variety of frameworks, and has driven numerous studies throughout the world.
 Following the introduction of this concept, new PCC movements and LTCF solutions emerged in the U.S. and Europe that diverge from earlier LTCF concepts, and many of the new institutions tried to address the issue by emphasizing a home-like environment (Fitzpatrick & Tzouvara, 2018; Fraher & Coffey, 2011; Standards & Committee, 2015; Sury et al. 2013).